Department of Engineering Technology

 TECH 3344.
 Applied Thermofluids.

-Basic concepts, first and second laws of thermodynamics, thermodynamic properties, heat transfer by conduction, convection and radiation, fluid statics and fluid dynamics are studied.
-Prerequisite: PHYS 1430 and TECH 2344 both with grades of "D" or better.
+This course covers basic concepts, first and second laws of thermodynamics, and thermodynamic properties.
+Heat transfer by conduction, convection, and radiation, as well as fluid statics and fluid dynamics will also be discussed.
+Prerequisite: PHYS 2325 and PHYS 2125 and TECH 2344 all with grades of "D" or better.

 Grade Mode: Standard Letter